happycog/brilliantretail/Readme.md

 ### Support

 The ExpressionEngine community is very active and helpful.
 Please post any help questions you may have and make sure to tag them with BrilliantRetail&trade;.
-The Codesly team will try to help when we can!
+The Vector Media Group team will try to help when we can!

 * [ExpressionEngine Answers](http://ExpressionEngine.stackexchange.com/questions/tagged/BrilliantRetail)